 Con artists, black hat SEO consultants, and unethical businesses use virtual office and UPS store addresses to create fake listings or take over another business’ local listing.
 This practice hurts small businesses and makes it hard for them to rank in local search results.

 So what is the answer?
 What address do I choose as my business address?

 Bottom line, for home-based small businesses, when it comes to your Google listing, you need to be honest.

 Set up your Google account with your home address and follow their instructions for service-area businesses.

 Have questions about Google My Business or Local SEO?

-Not only are we experts in local SEO, but also reputation management and Google My Business management.
+Not only are we experts in local SEO, but also reputation management and local citations management (which includes Google My Business!).
 We’ll help you implement all the best practices for your business’s online marketing.
-Call us today!
+Request a FREE marketing evaluation today.